benblack769/benblack769.github.io/coding_posts/refractoring.md

 }
 ```

-Nicely for us, it is
+Nicely for us, this part is separated from the rest of the code in a function.
+However, this function does not

 Here is a relatively simple problem which should demonstrate this.
 The problem is that I know how to check if someone won in tick tack toe.
 Simple enough, right?
 You check the rows, columns, and diagonals, and see if a player occupies all the spots there.
 But this problem, and other similar to it haunted me for years afterwards, making my code error prone, and difficult to debug.